 Nope, instead, I want you to choose something enjoyable to spend your money on.
 What was missing under the Christmas tree this year?
 I want you to pick something that you could realistically afford within a month, if you set aside a little cash every payday.
-Now set a goal in YNAB to save up for your something.
+Now create a category and target in YNAB to save up for your something.

 The Joy of Intentional Spending

 Step 3: go spend the money on the thing!